 How to Apply

 Registration for kindergarten begins January 1st of each year.
 All applicants are tested individually.
 Children must be 5 years old before September 1st and be attending a licensed preschool to be eligible for testing for kindergarten.
-A small fee is charged for testing.
+A $10 fee is charge to file the application.

 Drop off the completed form or mail with the $10 filing fee check payable to “Holy Angels School” to: